 Thank you for your interest in Leman Academy of Excellence in Parker, CO.
 Leman Academy is an independently operated, TUITION-FREE public charter school located within the Douglas County School District (DCSD), and as such, we are required to follow the DCSD Open Enrollment timeline.

 Once the Open Enrollment closes, Leman Academy is no longer able to offer enrollment to a scholar who has enrollment at another DCSD school.

-The Lottery/Waitlist will then be purged for the current year and Leman will start taking Scholar Enrollment Requests for the next school year.
+When a vacancy is created prior to, during, or after the school year, the vacancy may or may not be filled, at the discretion of the school’s principal.

 Current Year Enrollment

 The “Current Year Enrollment” is considered the September before the year starts, through the end of September once school is in session.
-For example: If you would like your child to attend Leman for the 2022-2023 school year, you would have the opportunity to fill out a Scholar Enrollment Request for that year starting in September of 2021 through September of 2022.
-We only take Scholar Enrollment Requests for one year at a time as this eliminates making offers to families who are no longer interested or no longer live in the area.
+For example: If you would like your child to attend Leman for the 2023-2024 school year, you would have the opportunity to fill out a Scholar Enrollment Request for that year starting in September of 2022 through September of 2023.

+To ensure the school's waitlist database is current, families must reapply each year they wish to be included in the lottery.
+Families that applied in a prior year will be removed from the waitlist for future lotteries

-We hold a lottery every year at the end of November.
+We will hold a lottery every year after November 16th.
 The lottery includes scholars who have filled out a Scholar Enrollment Request for the upcoming year September through November 15th.
-This randomly places scholars in the order they will receive offers to attend Leman Academy.
+The Lottery randomly places scholars in the order they will receive offers to attend Leman Academy.
 After the lottery is held, any available openings will be offered to families according to the submission date on the Scholar Enrollment Request.
 Parents only have 48 hours to accept an offer once it has been made.
 We strongly encourage you to attend a School Tour in advance to see if Leman Academy is a good fit for your family and you are prepared to make this decision.

 Click here to sign up for a School Tour.